laliberte/cdb_query/docs/install.rst

 4. Register for `CMIP5 Research`.
 You do not need to download data.

-5. If using https://ceda.ac.uk instead of https://pcmdi.llnl.gov, your a `username` must be passed along your `openid` when using `cdb_query`.
+5. If using https://ceda.ac.uk instead of https://pcmdi.llnl.gov, your `username` must be passed along your `openid` when using `cdb_query`.

 .. note:: Previously the authentication would use local certificates.
 This option is still available but will be deprecated in the future.